Let us learn about PowerShell Script to Find Out Patch Installation Status on Remote Computers.

 This particular vulnerability is rated as emergency in many organisations and patching\SCCM teams are busy in deploying the fix for this vulnerability.

-NOTE! – We can do the patch reporting with SCCM reports but in some cases we might not get exact details with SCCM reports.
+NOTE!
+We can do the patch reporting with SCCM reports, but we might not get exact details with SCCM reports in some cases.

-Post patch deployment I was also in need to get the report to see if all the servers got the required patch installed or any of the servers are still missing this patch.
+Post patch deployment, I also needed to get the report to see if all the servers got the required patch installed or if any of the servers are still missing this patch.

 Fetching Patch Details via PowerShell Script

-In this script I have used win32_quickfixengineering rather than Get-hotfix, get-hotfix will also give us the same results but it has its pro’s and con’s, I have read and tested that Get-hotfix is not working after it finds any not online computer.
+In this script, I have used win32_quickfixengineering rather than Get-hotfix, get-hotfix will also give us the same results, but it has its pros and cons.
+I have read and tested that Get-hotfix is not working after finding any not online computer.

-NOTE! – Read more about cons of using QuickFixEngineering in the following post.
-SCCM How to find the list of Software Updates patches installed Via Quick Fix Engineering
+NOTE! – Read more about the cons of using QuickFixEngineering in the following post.
+SCCM How to find the list of Software Updates and patches installed Via Quick Fix Engineering

 Patch Installation Status PowerShell Script

-As part of this PowerShell script I have created a PowerShell function get-installedpatch with error handling, this script will check if the computer is pingable if pingable connect to the remote computer to get the patch details, results are getting exported to CSV file, not online and exception computers are recorded in different text files.
+As part of this PowerShell script, I have created a PowerShell function get-installed patch with error handling.
+This script will check if the computer is pingable and if pingable connects to the remote computer to get the patch details.
+Results are exported to CSV files, not online, and exception computers are recorded in different text files.

-The input is computer name or the file which contains the list of computer names.
+The input is the computer name or the file which contains the list of computer names.